Some examples of how fast events can be used. You may use them as an example for your own music event, festival, sports event, bicycle tour, …

-Define an email on the Email tab and use the
+Define an email on the Email body tab and use the

-If the purchaser presses the confirm link, they will receive the email defined in the Confirmation email tab.
+If the purchaser presses the confirm link, they will receive the email defined in the Confirmation body tab.

 The timeout is in minutes, which means if the orderer does not press the confirm link for x minutes, the reservation will be deleted.

-and use, for example a csv upload to limit the access.
+and use, for example a Tools - Email lists to limit the access.
 And ofcourse you should scan the etickets at the entrance.

 DJ Festival with backstage tickets